AlexMercedCoder/tutorialblog/content/blog/2020/djangoreference/index.md

 ## Using a .env file with django

-**Note: If deploying to heroku, you may not need this and it may cause errors because no env fill is present in production.
+**Note: If deploying to heroku, you may not need this and it may cause errors because no .env file is present in production causing an attempt to access .env file to fail (you could wrap it in a conditional).
 The django-heroku library will make sure all your heroku config vars are available to your application**

 Install django-environ